RavenGroup/CycleDefence/README.md

 # CycleDefence

+# Important
+__developing of the this project was stopped in 2020 :( __
+New commits only organize code to make it easier to read

 # Info
-Defence system for Bicycles (or any transport :) ) Track your wehicle and stay safe with system
+Defence system for Bicycles (or any transport :) ) Track your vehicle and stay safe with system

 ## Folders
 - `./android` source code for android